JonWatkins/suika-docs-theme/README.md

-A theme typedocfor Suika documentation.
+A typedoc theme for Suika documentation.